cakephp/docs/en/development/routing.rst

         ];
     })

-The above will generate urls of style ``/blog-posts/*``.
+The above will generate URLs of style ``/blog-posts/*``.

 .. note::

     As of CakePHP 3.1 the official app skeleton uses ``DashedRoute`` as default route class.
-So using ``'inflect' => 'dasherize'`` option when connecting resource routes is recommended for url fragment inflection consistency.
+So using ``'inflect' => 'dasherize'`` option when connecting resource routes is recommended for URL fragment inflection consistency.

 .. index:: passed arguments
 .. _passed-arguments: